tensorflow/tfx/docs/guide/examplegen.md

 ### Date

+!!!
+Note
-Note: this feature is only availible after TFX 0.24.0.
+    This feature is only availible after TFX 0.24.0.

 If your data source is organized on filesystem by date, TFX supports mapping dates directly to span numbers.
 There are three specs to represent mapping from